It starts with me

 So now scientists speak in terms of limiting the “worst effects” of climate change.
 Meaning, it’s much too late to avert the rise of global average temperatures, but hey, if we significantly limit carbon release from here on out people will still be able to go outside in the Middle East and South Asia; Texas and Bangladesh won’t be underwater; and millions won’t starve to death, especially in poor countries, due to drought.

 I have another a friend who has been an environmental activist for life.
-We lament that our recycling and avoidance of single use plastics, shunning beef and driving hybrid cars has been just this side of useless in stemming the terrible tide.
+We lament that recycling and avoiding single use plastics, shunning beef and driving hybrid cars has been just this side of useless in stemming the terrible tide.
 We repent that we haven’t done more.
 I feel prolonged guilt over my recent spur-of-the-moment decision, in the face of a broken water heater, not to spend four times as much to replace our gas appliance with an electric one or a heat pump.

 So, this is my stake in the ground.
 From today I’m Su-stainability (sorry, too corny but I fell for it), aiming for these goals: